Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 - Event for purchase Drop ->
   `pub event DropPurchased(dropId: UInt64, templateId: UInt64, mintNumbers: UInt64, receiptAddress: Address)`
   Emitted when a Drop will be Purchased.

+- Event for purchase Drop with flow->
+  `pub event DropPurchasedWithFlow(dropId: UInt64, templateId: UInt64, mintNumbers: UInt64, receiptAddress: Address, price: UFix64)`
+  Emitted when a Drop will be Purchased using flow.

 - Event for Remove Drop ->
   `pub event DropRemoved(dropId:UInt64)`